-The government offers capital grants of 40% of the costs of new buildings or improvements in buildings and of new machinery and plant, including energy conservation work, and consultancy costs.
+The government offers capital grants of 40% of the cost of new buildings or building improvements and of new machinery and plant, including energy conservation work and consultancy costs.
 There are operating grants of 40% of non-recurring first-year costs and of marketing expense for new ventures; and up to 50% of training costs.

 There is a wide variety of offshore company formats to choose from to suit all purposes.
 For a company importing or trading in physical goods in the EU, an offshore company form can be combined with a base in the Ronaldsway Freeport to give a very effective result.
 The island's inclusion in the EU's VAT regime is also helpful in many trading situations.